Azure/mec-app-solution-accelerator/README.md

 A typical deployment of this type of solution would be to deploy it into a **5G Private MEC** such as the one supported by **Azure Private MEC** solution and **Azure Private 5G Core (AP5GC)**, as shown in the diagram below which would define a sinple 5G Lab for a 5G Private MEC.

-This MEC application Solution Accelerator (example application) would be deployed into the highlighted area in the following 5G Private MEC diagram:
+This MEC application Solution Accelerator (example application) would be deployed into the highlighted in yellow server/s in the following 5G Private MEC diagram:

 ![image](https://user-images.githubusercontent.com/1712635/214719118-1191fac7-b424-44eb-b81c-f8ec10e18124.png)

+Only what's highlighted in yellow is purely related to this MEC application Solution Accelerator (example application).
+The rest of the elements in the shown diagram are part of the needed 5G network infrastructure plus Azure cloud services for infrastructure management plus other optional Azure services that could be used for long term analysis and aggregation, such as Azure Data Explorerm Digital Twins and Azure Machine Learning for training new AI models, etc.

 When moving to production you would need to scale out the number of 5G RANs depending on how large is the area to cover, the number of servers for Azure Private 5G Core depending on the number of 5G network sites and the number of servers for application compute depending on the compute requirements demanded by AI models and application process which can vary depending on the number of video cameras and/or IoT devices to handle.